Student Success Coordinator Jobs in USA with Visa Sponsorship

 Which visa types are most commonly sponsored for Student Success Coordinators?

-H-1B is the most common pathway, especially at universities and education nonprofits.
+H-1B visa is the most common pathway, especially at universities and education nonprofits.
 Some institutions also sponsor J-1 visas for exchange visitor programs.
 Candidates with an exceptional record in student affairs or published research may qualify for an O-1A.
 Australians working in this field can also explore the E-3 visa as an alternative to the H-1B lottery.

 Do I need a master's degree to get sponsored for this role?